nikitavoloboev/data/macOS/apps/Ulysses.md

 Here is how a sheet with an idea looks like :
 ![](https://i.imgur.com/Y4cslCI.png)
 I have many like it in `writing` group.
-The little `#idea` heading is used to quickly note down some ideas or thoughts I have about what the article should be about.
+The small dashed points below are used to quickly note down some ideas or thoughts I have about what the article should be about.
 As I write the article I usually try to address these points one by one until I cover everything I want to say.